KAWilson1/osrs_stocks/README.md

 # osrs_stocks
 osrs_stocks is a Python GUI tool that allows for quick and easy data collection for "flipping stocks" on the in-game stock market of Old School RuneScape.
+It also has a built-in analytical tool to better advise its users about which stocks to purchase.

 ## Get Started
 The goal of "flipping stocks" is to buy an item which you can then sell back later for a higher price.